TorinW/DataScience_UoM_19/README.md

 Hypothesis/Question
 1. "Is education level affect to keep the marriage?"
-- People who have education level higher than level 10 have high probability of ended with divorce/seperated compared to the rest. µs – Mean of separated or divorced individuals µn- Mean of married and non-separated individuals
+- People who have education level higher than level 10 have high probability of ended with divorce/seperated compared to the rest.

 µs – Mean of separated or divorced individuals µn- Mean of married and non-separated individuals

 H0 => Null Hypothesis        µs= µn
 Ha => Alternate Hypothesis   µs ≠ µn

  2. "Is working more hours increase the average income?"